Investing to Meet or Exceed Coming Regulations

 - These investments as well as earlier improvements in environmental performance have allowed Ameren to meet and exceed the coming regulatory standards dealing with air emissions.

 - In August 2011, the EPA finalized the Cross State Air Pollution Rule (CSAPR), which would have replaced CAIR and would reduce SO2 emissions from power plants by 71% and their NOx emissions by 52% from 2005 levels.
-However, a federal court recently stayed this rule and put the CAIR back into effect.
+In August 2012, a federal court issued a decision to vacate CSAPR and put CAIR back into effect.

 - In February 2012, the EPA finalized the Mercury and Air Toxics Standard (MATS) to control hazardous air pollutants from coal and oil fired power plants.
 The rule requires a reduction in mercury, as well as other trace metals, and acid gas emissions beginning in 2015.